tacowordpress/taco-2016-boilerplate/README.md

 # 2016 Boilerplate Documentation

 This boilerplate does not include WordPress.
 Instead it uses composer to install the latest version of WordPress and the dependencies in the the taco-theme folder.
-The intention is to keep WordPress out of project repositories so it can autoupdated independently of the wp-content directory.
+The intention is to keep WordPress out of project repositories so it can auto updated independently of the wp-content directory.

 ### Installation
 Run "composer install" from the html folder's parent.
 If successful, WordPress will be installed in the "html" directory without affecting the "wp-content" folder.
 A post install script will also be ran to install vendor files in the taco-theme/app/core.
 These files are vital for the theme to function properly.